archi/melbus/README.md

 # Future work

 0. Implement communication code (via ISR)
-1. figure out how that's actually done
+1. figure out how that's actually done on arduino/native C/C++ on arduino
-2. I need to get real hardware to test the code (I don't have an Arduino -- d'oh)
+2. Implement a passive sniffer mode (!)
 3. Send Text to the HU (people have done this)
 3. Open up the Bluetooth receiver and see if I can forward the NextTrack/PrevTrack buttons [just maybe]
 4. Have the arduino become a USB keyboard, so I can attach it to my phone and forward ALL button functions to it